CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-access.md

 As the virtual desktop is isolated from the internet, the only way to access data for analysis is by utilizing a specific application called _Data Gateway_.

 This application will allow you to establish a secure connection with two other Sensitive Data Service components and:

-Access and analyse encrypted files directly uploaded via SD Connect by any of the project members;
+* Access and analyze encrypted files directly uploaded via SD Connect by any of the project members
-  Reuse published data under controlled access via the Sensitive Data  (SD) Apply service.
+* Reuse published data under controlled access via the Sensitive Data (SD) Apply service.

-Encrypted files are visible in read-only mode (similar to opening a pdf file or streaming a YouTube video).
+Encrypted files are visible in read-only mode (similar to opening a PDF file or streaming a YouTube video).
 This solution allows you to process large amounts of data without storing additional copies on your virtual desktop.

 !!!
 Note
     In SD Desktop, you can access only encrypted files.
 Accessing unencrypted data or files encrypted only with your public encryption key will result in an error.